tushaaaarr/Natural_Language-Processing-Projects/README.md

 # Natural_Language-Processing-Projects
-binary classification Machine Learning Projects (We are using NLTK library for Text Processing )
+Binary classification Machine Learning Projects (We are using NLTK library for Text Processing )